The Great Bell Chant

-Thich Nhat Hanh, born October 11, 1926, is a Vietnamese Zen Buddhist monk, teacher, author, poet and peace activist.
-He lives in the Plum Village Monastery in the Dordogne region in the South of France, travelling internationally to give retreats and talks.
-Wikipedia.
+Thich Nhat Hanh is a Vietnamese Zen Buddhist monk, teacher, author, poet and peace activist.
+He lives in the Plum Village Monastery in the Dordogne region in the South of France.

-Nhat Hanh's teaching combines a variety of traditional Zen with insights from other Mahayana Buddhist traditions, methods from Theravada Buddhism, and ideas from Western psychology to offer a modern light on meditation practice.
+His teaching combines traditional Zen with insights and methods from Mahayana and Theravada Buddhism.
+Ideas from Western psychology also provide a modern light on meditation practice.

 The creators of the soundtrack for The Great Bell Chant were Gary Malkin and collaborator Michael Stillwater.
 The audio comes from a CD/book released in 2006 called Graceful Passages: A Companion for Living and Dying.
 The book and CD can be purchased at Wisdom of the World.

 This simple and beautiful video really brings The Great Bell Chant to life.
 The compilation is by R Smittenaar using clips taken from: HOME, Earth and Baraka.